trailofbits/audit-kubernetes/notes/stefan.edwards/rra/etcd.md

 # Overview

-- Component:
+- Component: etcd
-- Owner(s):
+- Owner(s): Technically external to Kubernetes itself, but managed by [sig-api-machinery](https://github.com/kubernetes/community/tree/master/sig-api-machinery)
 - SIG/WG(s) at meeting:
-- Service Data Classification:
+- Service Data Classification: Critical (on a cluster with an API server, access to etcd is root access to the cluster)
 - Highest Risk Impact:

 # Service Notes